 - Socialize frequently and equally online and in person.
 According to HubSpot, over 50% of your brand reputation comes from online sociability.
 That’s huge!

 - Tell your story by creating a narrative around your brand.
 Create interest, action, visuals – make your customers want to see and hear everything about you.
+Need some further guidance?
+Check out these helpful tips on writing a short story.

 - Make sharing your brand easy and simple.
 Whether it’s on social media or helping customers send referrals by word of mouth, eliminate any unnecessary steps.